jordan-schneider/procgen-1/README.md

-This is a fork of openai/procgen that aims to expose the ground truth latent state of environments through the `info` variable passed into python.
-The original procgen readme is below.
+This repo contains a cheerp transpilable version of OpenAI's procgen repository that also exposes the latent space of the environment in the info dict.
+The work to get the transpile working in the first place was done by Yuri Iozzelli (yuri91 on github).
+The modifications to the environments themselves and the work extracting out the latent state was done by Jordan Schneider.

+### Building

+Run build.sh.
+See procgen/CHEERP_README.md for details.

+The original Procgen README follows.

 **Status:** Maintenance (expect bug fixes and minor updates)